virtual-labs/exp-file-format-converter-au/experiment/theory.md

-<b> Figure 3: EMBL file format for the Akt1 mRNA sequence for the organism Danio rerio</b>
+Figure 3: EMBL file format for the Akt1 mRNA sequence for the organism Danio rerio

 Explanation: